 - The phone number you are calling from

 - The nature of the emergency

 - Details about the emergency, such as a physical description of a person who may have committed a crime, a description of any fire that may be burning, or a description of injuries or symptoms being experienced by a person having a medical emergency

 Remember, the call-taker’s questions are important to get the right kind of help to you as quickly as possible.
 Be prepared to follow any instructions the call-taker gives you.
 Many 911 centers can tell you exactly what to do until help arrives, such as providing step-by-step instructions to aid someone who is choking or needs first aid or CPR.
 Do not hang up

 until the call-taker instructs you to do so.

 Can I text 911 for emergency assistance?

-Access to 911 through text messaging is significantly limited across the United States, although efforts are underway to accept text messages at call centers nationwide.
-If you need emergency assistance, it is always best to call 911 from a landline or wireless phone.
+Calling 911 by sending a text message is increasing across the United States, and efforts are underway to receive text messages at call centers nationwide.
+If you need emergency assistance, it is always best to call 911 if you can, and text if you can’t.

-Even if text-to-911 services are available in your market, a voice call remains the best way to reach 911.
-If you send a text message to 911, and text-to-911 services are not available in your community, you should receive a bounceback message from the wireless provider telling you that the message was not delivered.
-Check here to see if text-to-911 services are available in your area.
+Even if text-to-911 services are available in your community, a voice call remains the best way to reach 911.
+If you send a text message to 911, but text-to-911 services are not available in your community, you should receive an immediate bounce-back message from the wireless provider telling you that the text message was not delivered.
+For more information about text-to-911 go to 911 quick facts

 What should I do if I acccidentally dial 911?